ecohydro/waves_website/_pages/opportunities.md

 ## Visitors

-While we generally don't have funding for visitors.
-However, if you are a self-funded graduate student, or researcher interested in visiting our group, send me an [e-mail](mailto:caylor@ucsb.edu) and include a statement of research.
-In addition, if you are a high school student or undergraduate student at another University interested in summer research opportunities in our lab, please [e-mail](mailto:caylor@ucsb.edu).
+We generally don't have funding for visitors.
+However, if you are a self-funded graduate student, or funded researcher interested in visiting our group for a short (or long!) stay, send me an [e-mail](mailto:caylor@ucsb.edu).
+Please include a statement of research and information about your visit's objectives and potential/confirmed means of support during your stay.

+Finally, if you are a high school student, a K-12 educator, or an undergraduate student at another University interested in summer research opportunities in our lab, please [e-mail](mailto:caylor@ucsb.edu).
+With sufficient lead time, we may be able to secure funding to allow you to get involved in our research.